the-hyp0cr1t3/CC/Complexity and Big-O Notation.md

 The runtime of your algorithm increases at an exponential rate.
 The (most) naive method of finding fibonacci numbers is exponential in time. \
 **Safe zone**: N <= 20

-Table of common complexities and their corresponding input sizes: [Link](https://pasteboard.co/J6OCrxR.jpg) \
+[Table of common complexities](https://pasteboard.co/J6OCrxR.jpg) and their corresponding input sizes. \
-Time complexities of various STL containers: [Link](https://users.cs.northwestern.edu/~riesbeck/programming/c++/stl-summary.html)
+Time complexities of various [STL containers](https://users.cs.northwestern.edu/~riesbeck/programming/c++/stl-summary.html) (useful later).

 ## Space Complexity
 Space Complexity of an algorithm is an estimate of the memory usage of an algorithm as a function of its input size.
 Similar to time complexity, space complexity also uses the Big-O notation.\